-In September 2021 the Bank was served with a legal action against it by a client claiming certain wrongdoings by the Bank in accepting transfer instructions which allegedly relate to fraud by a third person.
-The litigation procedures are at a very early stage, and the Bank is closely monitoring this claim.
+The Bank was served with a legal action against it by a client claiming certain wrongdoings by the Bank in accepting transfer instructions which allegedly relate to fraud by a third person.
+The Bank is closely monitoring this claim.

 44. OPERATING ENVIRONMENT